andreasjuettner/Finite-Size-Scaling-Analysis/README.md

 The shell script `do_Binderanalysis.sh` loops over all available data.
 Note the `&` in the shell script which will trigger many instances of the code running in parallel.
 This might need to be adapted for smaller compute nodes.

-The output is stored in `h5data/Bindercrossings.h5` and is required by the following codes.
+The output will be stored in `h5data/Bindercrossings.h5` and is required by the following codes.

 ### Frequentist analysis